 “But I’m no drunk!
 BACK OFF!
 Who do you think you are?!
 I’m having myself some beers!
 Look at yourself!”
-I was so stupid.
+I was acting so stupid.
 My mind hadn’t yet been renewed.

-Soon enough, I got over my denial and I was ready to be changed, but I couldn’t.
+Soon enough, I got over my denial and I was ready for change.
 I just didn’t know how.
 I wanted it, but I had no skill set to even be able to recover.
 To make matters worse, I was extremely embarrassed to admit to others that I had a terrible drinking problem (this is a trick of the devil to keep us addicted, by the way—it’s called pride).

 To compound my failing recovery efforts, I had learned to become a closet-drinker.
 Even though I had the desire to quit, this new way of drinking gave me easy access to continue to drink and hide my binging.
 Sure, I’d get crap-face drunk with you if I knew you drank too much like me, but if you were a proper drinker, I’d drink before we met up, while we were together, and then after–and you would have no clue I drank before and after.
 Because of drinking so much, so often, my tolerance level was that of an Irish pub owner.
 I could be 15 drinks in, and you’d think I only had 4.

 One of my main problems was that I refused to give up my fake reputation!
 I was the cool, successful alarm guy, who loves God and talks about Jesus all the time–my Facebook account proved it.
 Yet, I’d have some beers with you at the end of the day, or at your barbecue, knowing full well that I had no business drinking a single drop.
 I had succumb to admitting that I needed to stop, but my ego wouldn’t let me, neither would my social life or my stinking thinking.
 So I had a conversation with God:

 “How am I supposed to stop drinking completely?
 I don’t know how.
 Plus, what will people think?”